exonum/exonum-doc/src/architecture/storage.md

 - Put new value at the key (insert or update already saved one);
 - Delete pair by key.

-Actually, all the previous high-level tables functionality is reduced to these atomic call types.
+Actually, all the values from different tables are stored in one big key-value table at the low-level storage.
+Thus, the high-level tables really just implements a handy API for accessing to the values with specific sense.
+All the tables functionality is reduced to these atomic call types.

 To add a new storage, [Database][database] interface should be implemented for it.
 The implementation example can be found at [LevelDB wrapper][leveldb-wrapper].